 Step 2: Choose your structure

 Once you’ve discovered the countries you’d want to expand to, it’s time to examine your available options.
-Some brands focus on language, others on location and localised SEO, and some on both.
+Some brands focus on language, others on location and localized SEO, and some on both.

 For example, Zara directs users with its homepage to select their country and language and then redirects them to a specific URL based on their selection.
 The URL has the form of zara.com/es, which means that it uses each country’s specific two-letter code (ccTLD) as a subdirectory.